-Jacob is a lawyer specialising in not-for-profit and charity law, currently at Justice Connect’s Not-for-profit Law service.
+Jacob is a lawyer specialising in not-for-profit and charity law, currently at Moore's Lawyers in their not-for-profit team.
 Through his work Jacob provides free legal advice and guidance to community groups throughout Australia on a range of things like compliance with incorporation laws, running meetings, registering as a charity, obtaining tax concessions, managing volunteers and contacts.

 Jacob is passionate about the not-for-profit and charity sector, and as someone who started his career as a volunteer receptionist and progressed to lawyer, strongly believes in the value of volunteering for both the volunteer and community groups.

 Roland is a UK trained Chartered Management Accountant as well as a FCPA and has considerable management experience in the corporate sector.

 After 30 years managing companies - variously in Thailand, Australia, Malaysia and Sri Lanka - he has spent the last 8 years serving independently on the Boards of a number of companies – both listed and unlisted in Australia as well as in Singapore and Malaysia.

 Besides Volunteer West, he serves on the committee of the Victorian Branch of the Institute of Chartered Management Accountants and is often called upon to assist in mentoring newly migrated accountants.